StrictlySkyler/elytron/README.md

 Both the `on` and `off` methods are exposed from the underlying client and can register event listeners normally, just as node-rdkafka (and EventEmitter, in turn) themselves do.
 See their documentation for details on how to use these methods.

 ## Options & Defaults
 Each of Cockroach's settings can be overridden by setting an environment variable with the desired value.
-The names of these values, along with their default settings, can be found by viewing Cockroach's (config file)[https://github.com/StrictlySkyler/cockroach/blob/master/source/config.js].
+The names of these values, along with their default settings, can be found by viewing Cockroach's [config file](https://github.com/StrictlySkyler/cockroach/blob/master/source/config.js).

 ## Tests